RadhaJangid/Online-Shopping-Data-Analysis/README.md

   <li>MySQL Workbench 8.0</li>
 </ul></h6>

-# Key Highlights
+<h2 style="font-family:verdana;">Key Highlights</h2>

-# How to Use
+<h2 style="font-family:verdana;">How to Use</h2>
-This repository contains the SQL scripts and queries used for the data analysis.
-Feel free to explore the code and findings.
+<p style="font-family:courier;">This repository contains the SQL scripts and queries used for the data analysis.
+Feel free to explore the code and findings.</p>

-# Acknowledgments
+<h2 style="font-family:verdana;">Acknowledgments</h2>
-I would like to express my gratitude to the entire team of <b>EduLyt India</b> for providing the necessary facilities and allowing me to complete this project in the organization.
-I would especially like to thank <b>Mr. Lalit Chaudhary</b> for providing me with this wonderful opportunity to work on this project, gaining experience in data analysis, and for his constant guidance and support throughout the project.
+<p style="font-family:courier;">I would like to express my gratitude to the entire team of <b>EduLyt India</b> for providing the necessary facilities and allowing me to complete this project in the organization.
+I would especially like to thank <b>Mr. Lalit Chaudhary</b> for providing me with this wonderful opportunity to work on this project, gaining experience in data analysis, and for his constant guidance and support throughout the project.</p>